NiniEdo/f1screen/README.md

 An e-paper compatible display (for example, GxEPD2_213_BN)

 ## Installation:
-Clone this repository
-Install dependencies
-Configure WiFi credentials in the wifi_credentials.h file:
-Upload the project to your device
+Clone this repository, install dependencies, configure WiFi credentials in the wifi_credentials.h file, upload the project to your device

 ## Usage
 Turn on the device.